AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Future Research Directions

 \subsection{3D and 4D Scene Understanding}

-VFI research remains largely grounded in 2D image space, often assuming planar motion and flat appearance fields.
-However, the increasing prevalence of 3D-aware applications in AR/VR, robotics, and multiview rendering calls for VFI methods that explicitly account for the underlying geometry of dynamic scenes.
-Recent works in 4D scene modeling using temporal neural fields~\cite{park2023temporal}, dynamic Gaussians~\cite{nag20252}, and neural point representations~\cite{zheng2023neuralpci} suggest that temporally coherent synthesis is possible when motion is modeled in 3D space.
-Integrating VFI into such pipelines enables physically plausible interpolation that respects depth, occlusion, and parallax.
-Depth-conditioned flow, pose-aware synthesis, or geometry-aware latent spaces may serve as intermediate representations.
-Furthermore, VFI models can be extended to generate novel viewpoints, enabling geometry-consistent interpolation across spatial and temporal domains.
-Applications span from time-synchronized multiview interpolation to immersive scene reconstruction from sparse video inputs.
-Future work may explore co-training paradigms that fuse interpolation and view synthesis losses, jointly supervising geometry, appearance, and motion fields across space-time volumes.
+Most existing VFI methods operate purely in the 2D image space, implicitly assuming planar motion and appearance continuity.
+However, emerging applications in AR/VR, robotics, and multiview rendering demand interpolation frameworks that are aware of the underlying 3D scene structure.
+Recent advances in 4D scene representations, including temporal neural fields~\cite{park2023temporal}, dynamic Gaussian primitives~\cite{nag20252}, and neural point-based models~\cite{zheng2023neuralpci}, demonstrate that temporally coherent synthesis becomes more reliable when motion is modeled in 3D space.
+Incorporating VFI into such geometry-aware pipelines enables physically plausible interpolation that respects depth discontinuities, occlusions, and parallax effects.
+Promising directions include depth- or pose-conditioned interpolation, geometry-aware latent representations, and joint optimization schemes that unify frame interpolation and novel view synthesis.
+Such integration may allow VFI to evolve from a purely temporal task into a space-time consistent scene reconstruction component.